 This section presents the descriptive statistics results on central of tendency (Mean Value) and dispersion (Standard Deviation) of the variables examined in this study including accessibility, accommodation, amenities, tourist attraction, tourist activities, food and meal, tourists' satisfaction, and tourists' motivation to revisit with a total of 57 items (total number of items before deletion and there are 13 items were deleted in rating outer model).
-A five-point Likert scale was used for variables in homestay attributes, ranging from 1 to 5 where "1" denotes "sStrongly dDisagree", "2" denotes "dDisagree", "3" denotes "nNo oOpinion", "4" denotes "aAgree", and "5" denotes "sStrongly aAgree" for 47 items in the scale.
-Moreover, a five-point Likert scale was used for variables in tourists' astisfied", "3" denotes "yVery dDissatisfied", "2" denotes "dDisagree", "4" denotes "sStringly aAgree" for 5 items in the scale.
-Last but not least, a five-point Likert scale was used for variables in tourists' motivation to revisit, ranging from 1 to 5 where "1" denotes "yVery uUnimportant", "3" denotes "nNo oOpinion", "4" denotes "nNo oOpinion", "4" denotes "sStringly aAgree", "2" denotes "sStringly accessibility, accommodation, amenities, "2" denotes "uter the scale.
-Last but not least, a five-point Likert scale was used for variables in tourists' motivation to revisit, ranging from 1 to 5 where "1" denotes "yVery uUnimportant", "3" denotes "nNo oOpinion", "4" denotes "uter the scale.
-The low mean value indicates a negative perception on each item, while, high mean value indicates a positive perception on each item, while, high mean value indicates a positive perception of each item heasured.
-Before proceeds into item-based mean analysis and standard deviation.
+A five-point Likert scale was used for variables in homestay attributes, ranging from 1 to 5 where "1" denotes "strongly disagree", "2" denotes "disagree", "3" denotes "no opinion", "4" denotes "agree", and "5" denotes "strongly agree" for 47 items in the scale.
+Moreover, a five-point Likert scale was used for variables in tourists' satisfaction, ranging from 1 to 5 where "1" denotes "very dissatisfied", "2" denotes "dissatisfied", "3" denotes "fair", "4" denotes "satisfied", and "5" denotes "very satisfied" for 5 items in the scale.
+Last but not least, a five-point Likert scale was used for variables in tourists' motivation to revisit, ranging from 1 to 5 where "1" denotes "very unimportant", "2" denotes "unimportant", "3" denotes "no opinion", "4" denotes "important", and "5" denotes "very important" for 5 items in the scale.
+The low mean value indicates a negative perception on each item, while high mean value indicates a positive perception of each item measured.
+Before proceeds into item-based mean analysis and standard deviation, the researcher has presented and discussed the variable-based mean analysis and standard deviation.